Elderly care: Improving personal mobility

 There are relatively few studies focusing on interventions to improve personal mobility of older adults living at home.

 An elderly-friendly interior space can reduce mobility issues as well as other old-age issues.
 Staircase, lights, flooring etc can help elders combat mobility issues.
 Interior design can positively influence the physical and psychological wellness of the elderly, and if each area in house is designed for accommodation, it can let older adults live safely, comfortably and happily.

-While navigating floors, climbing stairs is one of the greatest challenges due to high risk of collapsing.
+While navigating floors, climbing stairs is one of many challenges, and comes with a high risk of collapsing.
 A poorly designed staircase can negatively impact elders' psychology as they develop loss of confidence and fear of accidents.
 However, a staircase designed with the ergonomics and usage patterns of the elderly in mind, can make it easier for everyone.
 A stairlift can be a huge step to combat mobility issues.

 Appropriate lighting in the interior space makes it easier for elders to move around in the house.
-An average 60-year-old person requires three times more illuminance than an average 20-year-old boy.
+An average 60-year-old person requires three times more illuminance than an average 20-year-old man.
 Windows, skylight and door openings can incorporate daylight into interior spaces.
 However, unplanned opening designs can lead to glare and increase the risk of falls and hinder their ability to perform daily tasks as the elderly are more sensitive to glare than young adults.
 Dual-layer curtains, drapes, window blinds, light shelves, low visual transmittance glazing or other shading systems can reduce glare.
 Illuminance can be increased by combining natural light with various kinds of artificial lights.

 When a person slips due to mobility issues, the flooring material plays a major role in the level of impact the person experiences after falling.
 Choosing the right flooring material in homes depending on whether an individual uses a walker, a wheelchair, or a cane, can also resolve many of the mobility issues faced by adults due to decline in physical strength, loss of balance.
 For elders, tile flooring is the least preferred option.
 Carpet, cork, sheet vinyl flooring are some of the flooring options which can be used for bedrooms, kitchen and bathrooms used by elders.
 Tiles can be extremely slippery when they are wet which increases the risk of accidents.
 Also, they are very hard and cold on feet which makes it difficult to walk barefoot during winters.